tatabong18/valemia_atabong_braidstribeapp_capstone/src/main/resources/README_templates.md

 - As a user/customer, I want to create an account and log in to my account.

-- As a user of the e-commerce braids shop, I want to be able to add items to my order, specifying the name of the product and the desired quantity.
+- As a user or customer of the e-commerce braids shop, I want to be able to add items to my order, specifying the name of the product and the desired quantity.

 - Once I have added all the desired items to my cart, I want to proceed to the checkout process, where I can provide my information such as name, shipping address, and payment details.

-- Throughout the order process, I want to see the total amount dynamically updated as I add or remove items from my cart.
+- Throughout the order process, I want to see the total amount dynamically updated as I add or remove products from my cart.